 25. Porter Sculpture Park

-Any stop that gives us the chance to get out, move, and stretch legs is a good one.
-There are more than 50 “larger than life” sculptures at Porter Sculpture Park in Montrose, SD, including a 60-foot bullhead.
+Any stop that gives us the chance to get out and stretch our legs is a good one.
+More than 50 “larger than life” sculptures are at Porter Sculpture Park in Montrose, SD, including a 60-foot bullhead.